mattjlewis/diozero/docs/docs/BBBSetup.md

 ## Disable and Remove Bonescript / Cloud9 / Nodered

-I don't use this and disabling / removing can save quite a bit of disk space.
+I don't use these services and disabling / removing them can save quite a bit of disk space.
 (I need to doublecheck these commands).

 ```